sql

 AccessREAD_WRITE

-The delimiter type takes two values - NORMAL and ROW.
-NORMAL means that any occurrence of the delimiter terminate the SQL command whereas with ROW, only a line containing just the delimiter is recognised as the end of the command.
+NORMAL means that any occurrence of the delimiter terminates the SQL command whereas with ROW, only a line containing just the delimiter is recognised as the end of the command.

 encoding